Famous Cigar Smokers

 Although Clint Eastwood is rarely shown smoking a cigar while he’s not on a movie set, “the man with no name” character featured in those spaghetti westerns is seen with a cigar in his mouth at all times.

-Actor Jeff Bridges, popularly known as “The Dude” from The Big Lebowski tries to enjoy a cigar or two a day when he’s not on a film set.
+Jeff Bridges, popularly known as “The Dude” from The Big Lebowski, is one of the cigar smoking actors who tries to enjoy a cigar or two a day when he’s not on a film set.

 The Academy Award Winning Actor loves to go on long hikes or watching a sunset all while enjoying a smoke from his favorite brands.